rust-lang/rust/doc/tutorial/mod.md

 When using identifiers from other modules, it can get tiresome to qualify them with the full module path every time (especially when that path is several modules deep).
-Rust allows you to import identifiers at the top of a file or module.
+Rust allows you to import identifiers at the top of a file, module, or block.

     use std;
     import std::io::println;